jnappy/git-and-github-practice/dat_prework.md

 Please complete the following by the first day of class.
 Feel free to shoot us an email with any questions:

 ### Schedule
-Please add the following information to your calendars:
+[ ] Add the following information to your calendars:
 * Time: (Time)
 * Meeting days: (Days)
 * Start date: (Date)